Shrek 2 (video game): Reception

 Shrek 2 received "mixed to average" reviews from critics.
 GameRankings and Metacritic gave it a score of 72.56% and 72 out of 100 for the Game Boy Advance version; 72.27% and 70 out of 100 for the GameCube version; 71.92% and 71 out of 100 for the PlayStation 2 version; 71.29% and 72 out of 100 for the Xbox version; 62.90% and 55 out of 100 for the PC version; and 49% for the Mobile version.

 IGN reviewer Mary Jane Irwin called the GameCube, Xbox, and PlayStation 2 versions of Shrek 2 "an amusing jaunt into the world of the movie," and Craig Harris, another reviewer of IGN, called the GBA version "an absolute treat, especially for those who dig the artstyle of the film," though he stated it to be "nothing new".

 The game, along with fellow movie sequel based game published by Activision, Spider-Man 2, shipped more than five million units combined and were the best-selling titles of May and June, respectively.

 In the United States, Shrek 2s Game Boy Advance version sold 700,000 copies and earned $18 million by August 2006.
 During the period between January 2000 and August 2006, it was the 35th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.

 By July 2006, the PlayStation 2 version of Shrek 2 had sold 850,000 copies and earned $26 million in the United States.
 Next Generation ranked it as the 70th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of the Shrek series reached 2.5 million units in the United States by July 2006.

+Shrek 2 sold more than 4 million units.

 During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Shrek 2 for "Console Children's Game of the Year".
 The game won for Favourite Video Game at the 2005 Kids' Choice Awards.